 Graduate Forms & Guidelines

-- The petition to graduate form must be submitted by students planning to complete a master’s or doctoral degree.
-All graduation candidates' names are presented to the faculty and board of trustees for approval several months before for each graduation date (January, May and September).
-If you expect to graduate in May or September 2020, please complete the petition to graduate form.
+- The Petition to Graduate form must be submitted by students planning to complete a master’s or doctoral degree.
+All graduation candidates' names are presented to the faculty and board of trustees for approval several months before for each graduation date (January, June and September).
+If you expect to graduate in June or September 2021, please complete the petition to graduate form.

 - Notification of Intent to take the comprehensive examination is required for students in the master of arts in ceramic arts and interdisciplinary studies in human behavior programs.
 The exam is given twice a year — once in the spring and once in the fall.
 Students may receive a reminder email from the registrar's office at a specific time in their program of study, however it is the student's responsibility to submit the form by the deadline established in the Academic Calendar.

 - Ceramic Arts Comprehensive Exam Intent Form